tuh8888/SME-clj/README.md

+# SME-clj

+tuh8888: I have are several goals for this fork

+1. To use the code here to help understand the algorithm described in [1]
+2. If this code seems to be a sufficient replacement for the Common Lisp used in [1], use this as well
+3. Bring this code up to date with clojure 1.10
+4. Make this code compatible with my other analogy work

+...

 SME-clj is an implementation of the Structure-Mapping Engine [1] in Clojure [3].
 It was developed as part of my MSc thesis research [2].
 To my knowledge it is